 The UK Hydrographic Office (UKHO) has launched its new Tidal API platform, with expanded coverage to include not only the UK coastline, but also Ireland, Northern Ireland, Isle of Man and the Channel Islands.

 Tidal API is a modernised version of UK Tidal API and a significant step forward from its UK-only predecessor, based on extensive research and development, as well as feedback from customers.

 The service is one of the largest authoritative sources of tidal height predictions for standard and secondary tidal level stations and tidal stream locations, using the most accurate and reliable data to ensure that small chart users have access to the tidal predictions they require.

 The launch of Tidal API reinforces the UKHO’s capabilities for supporting the maritime community, embodying its values of ensuring the safety of life at sea (SOLAS) with safe and seamless data and tools.

 This new authoritative source allows for more efficient delivery of data, while additionally delivering tidal stream and tidal height graph capabilities to the Foundation and Premium tiers of Tidal API.

-These two subscription options have been upgraded to include tidal data for the Republic of Ireland, in addition to UK waters, as well as the Isle of Man and the Channel Islands.
+These two subscription options have been upgraded to include tidal data for Ireland, in addition to UK waters, as well as Northern Ireland, The Isle of Man and the Channel Islands.
 In more detail:

 Tidal API – Foundation provides a one-year subscription to access current tidal information plus 13 days’ worth of tidal height and stream events for a wide range of tidal height stations and stream locations around Great Britain and Ireland.
 This includes Northern Ireland, The Isle of Man and The Channel Islands consisting of the Bailiwicks of Jersey and Guernsey.